mamersfo/aisland-doc/README.md

 So Kathy has become second in line, out of a maximum total of 50 users that can be held in the queue.

-### Queue
+### Enter

-After each round, users are taken from the queue, and are set up to play in matches.
+After each round, users are taken from the queue, and are set up to enter a match.
 So after entering the game you should check `matches` regularly to find out if you've been selected to perform in a match, and against which opponent:

     GET /matches